-Nette Database Core je is database abstraction layer and provides core functionality.
+Nette Database Core is a database abstraction layer and provides core functionality.
 It is a wrapper around the PDO and provides core functionality.

 Nette Database Explorer significantly simplifies retrieving data from the database without writing SQL queries.
 It uses efficient queries and does not transmit unnecessary data.

-We have been developing Latte for over 10 years- and counting!
-Libraries we provide are therefore highly mature, stable and widely used.
+We have been developing Nette for over 10 years- and counting!
+Libraries we provide are therefore highly mature, stable, and widely used.
 They are trusted by a number of global corporations and many significant websites rely on us.
-Who uses and trusts Latte?
+Who uses and trusts Nette?

 Nette Framework provides a powerful layer for accessing your database easily.